awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 ## Copying an Automated Snapshot<a name="snapshot-copy"></a>

 Automated snapshots are automatically deleted when their retention period expires, when you disable automated snapshots, or when you delete a cluster\.
 If you want to keep an automated snapshot, you can copy it to a manual snapshot\.
-Because Amazon Redshift never automatically deletes manual snapshots, you can keep this copy as long as you want\.
+Because Amazon Redshift never automatically deletes manual snapshots, you can keep this copy as long as you want\. <a name="snapshot-copy-task"></a>

 **To copy an automated snapshot**